drozd-j/Unlocking-Config-Apps-DTS-2025/README.md

   - HTML (w/ stylesheet) for Fires Hub homepage
 - map-popup.js
   - Arcade for web map popup (with "index card" of fire attributes)
+- Unlock the Power of ArcGIS Configurable Apps with HTML, CSS, and Arcade.pdf
+  - PDF of presentation slides